 Many women aren’t sure if their periods are too heavy, and they figure the bleeding is just something they have to deal with.
 However, excessive bleeding is not normal and puts you at risk for anemia and fatigue.
-Clinton Ashford, MD, FACOG, Rebecca Ashford, MD, and Brookes Vaughan, NP, at The Ashford Center in Athens, Georgia, specialize in the one procedure that can permanently eliminate heavy periods: endometrial ablation.
+Clinton Ashford, MD, FACOG, and Rebecca Ashford, MD, at The Ashford Center in Athens, Georgia, specialize in the one procedure that can permanently eliminate heavy periods: endometrial ablation.
 To learn how this procedure can help you, call the office or schedule an appointment online today.

 Your menstrual periods are considered abnormal when they’re different from the average cycle.
 On average, periods last up to eight days, and you should go about 24-38 days between periods.